PrimeAcademy/assignment-unit-1/README.md

 We'll need to "source" the *.js* file in the HTML.
 This is what connects the JavaScript to the HTML.
 This is similar to how you used `link` previously to add CSS to an HTML file.

-To see how to do this, refer to this week's video content or look [here](extended-instructions.md#Step_4.3).
+To see how to do this, refer to this week's video content or look [here](extended-instructions.md) (look for Step 4.3).

 #### 4.4 | Checking your work

 Open your index.html file in Chrome.
 Open the console, and see if it says "Hello World!".

-For step-by-step instructions, check out this week's video content or look [here](extended-instructions.md#Step_4.4)
+For step-by-step instructions, check out this week's video content or look [here](extended-instructions.md) (look for Step 4.4).

 #### 4.5 | Add some styling